tvarrelman/GIS_project/README.md

 # GIS_project

-The purpose of this repository is to provide code to effectively download and process environmental GIS data of Africa.
-This project currently focuses on precipitation data (https://www.chc.ucsb.edu/data/chirps#), with further environemntal attritubes to come.
+The purpose of this repository is to provide code to effectively download and process environmental GIS data that spans West Africa.
+Much of this code will be easily extensible to cover other regions across the globe.